kunalpowar/gophercon-2015/app/README.md

 Installing
 ======
+(Choose the prefix of your XCode sysroot when installing the following libraries, basically pass the following to any configure command you run-

+--prefix=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.10.sdk/usr

+Change the path according to your installation)

 1. Download, compile and install nanomsg from http://nanomsg.org/download.html
 2. Download, compile and install nanomsgxx from https://github.com/achille-roussel/nanomsgxx
 3. Open the project in Qt Creator and build (or use qmake && make from the command line)